 Manuscripts will be sent as docx or rtf attachments that are formatted without headers, text that can be cut&pasted out of your email, or Google Documents set with open editing permissions.
 If you submit a Google Document you might get some free line editing as you’ll be able to look over our shoulders.

-You’ll get a quick “Got it!” reply to let you know it did not get lost, then the all identifying information will be stripped from your manuscript before it is logged and sent on to the readers.
+You’ll get a quick “Got it!” reply to let you know it did not get lost, then any identifying information will be stripped from your manuscript before it is logged and sent on to the readers.
 If you use Google Documents for your draft, make sure all commentary has been removed from your document before you convert it to Word, as it will (surprise!) persist when we convert it back into a Google Document file, which is the format in which we read.

 We have taken to addressing folks by first name rather than guessing the wrong title in an increasingly international and gender-fluid environment.
 We hope you don’t find that too gauche.